Causes of Oral Cavity Cancer & Throat Cancer

 Moffitt Cancer Center is pleased to offer treatment for oral cavity cancer and throat cancer through our renowned Head and Neck Cancer Program.
 We place the highest priority on providing our patients with comprehensive, individualized treatment, and our specialists work together to develop a customized treatment plan that suits each patient’s specific needs.

 If you think you might have oral cavity cancer or throat cancer, don’t wait any longer—contact Moffitt Cancer Center today and request an appointment.
 You can reach us by calling 1-888-663-3488 or filling out our new patient registration form online.
-After a cancer diagnosis, every day counts, so we’ll be sure to connect you with a cancer expert within just one day.
+After a cancer diagnosis, every day counts, so we’ll be sure to connect you with a cancer expert as soon as possible.